OHBA-analysis/osl-dynamics/CONTRIBUTION.md

 The Read the Docs page is: [https://osl-dynamics.readthedocs.io](https://osl-dynamics.readthedocs.io).
 This should be automatically updated whenevery there's a new commit on the main branch.

 The documentation is included as docstrings in the source code.
 Please write docstrings to any classes or functions you add following the [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html).
+The API reference documentation will only be automatically generated if the docstrings was written correctly.
 The documentation directory `/doc` also contains `.rst` files that provide additional info regarding installation, development, the models, etc.

-To compile the documentation locally you need to install the following packages in your conda environment:
+To compile the documentation locally you need to install the required packages (sphinx, etc.) in your conda environment:
 ```
-pip install sphinx
-pip install pydata-sphinx-theme
-pip install sphinx_gallery
+cd osl-dynamics
-pip install sphinx-autoapi
+pip install -r doc/requirements.txt
 ```

 To compile the documentation locally use: